chainflip-io/chainflip-eth-contracts/docs/GovernanceCommunityGuarded.md

  Get the community's address.
 The contracts inheriting this (StakeManager and Vault)
          get the community's address from the KeyManager through the AggKeyNonceConsumer's inheritance.
 Therefore, the implementation of this function must be left to the children.
-This is a workaround since the isCommunityKey modifier can't be made virtual.
-This contract needs to be marked as abstract.
+This is not implemented as a virtual onlyCommunityKey modifier to force the children to implement this function - virtual modifiers don't enforce that.

 Returns